 Pssst.
 We’re here to share some secrets that are certain to enhance your next trip to Yellowstone National Park.

-Though the park gets 4.1 million visits annually, some estimates say a mere one in 10 visitors ventures more than a half-mile off its roadways.
+Though the park receives over 4 million visits annually, some estimates say a mere one in 10 visitors ventures more than a half-mile off its roadways.
 And with 2.2 million acres of wilderness, that means there’s plenty of room to get away from it all.

 Old Faithful Alternative: Shoshone Geyser Basin